CPK Insurance

 • Iowa Insurance Division oversight means policy terms, filings, and carrier participation should be checked through the state regulator before binding coverage.

-• Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, so a driving school may need documentation when renting classroom or office space.
+• Most commercial leases in Iowa require proof of general liability coverage, so a driving school may need documentation when renting classroom or office space.

 • Coverage choices should reflect whether the school uses owned vehicles, instructor vehicles, or other autos in the business, because hired auto and non-owned auto needs can vary by operation.